 - Grasp the tick very close to the skin with a pair of fine-tipped tweezers.
 With a steady motion, pull the tick's body away from the skin.
 To prevent infection, avoid crushing the tick.
 After tick removal, clean your dog's skin with soap and warm water.

-- Throw the dead tick away with your household trash or flush it down the toilet.
+- If choosing disposal, throw the dead tick away with your household trash or flush it down the toilet.

 - Never use petroleum jelly, a hot match, nail polish or other products to remove a tick.